- Before you get started, explore courses and degree options via the Berkeley Guide.

 How Do I...?

-- Set up a meeting with your adviser at your college department.
+- Set up a meeting with your adviser at your college and/or department to enroll.

 Normal Course Loads